-It's still early days for Hydrogen in 2022.
-The initial version was made available on November 6, 2021, and the framework has been improved numerous times.
+It was still early days for Hydrogen apps in 2022.
+However, the initial version was made available on November 6, 2021, and the framework has been improved numerous times.

 Structure of Hydrogen by Shopify

-Hydrogen extends Shopify features and ideas with commerce components, hooks, and utilities.
-In addition, it delivers boilerplate code that you may use to create your own storefront, allowing you to focus on creating distinct experiences.
+Hydrogen extends Shopify features and ideas with commerce hooks, components, and utilities.
+In addition, it delivers boilerplate code that you may use to build a custom storefront, allowing you to focus on creating distinct experiences.

-The Storefront API's GraphQL types are used to generate and optimize the data for hydrogen.
-The structure of the information supplied to components, hooks, and utilities is based on the GraphQL types from the Storefront API.
+The Storefront API's GraphQL types are used to generate and optimize the data for Hydrogen.
+The structure of the information supplied to components, utilities, and hooks is based on the GraphQL types from the Storefront API.

 While the Storefront API allows you to create bespoke storefronts in any language and technology, Hydrogen is a tool that aims to speed up the development process.